 Grant requests can be submitted by head teachers as well as teachers.

 From 2019, a new, two-stage application procedure applies.
-Applicants submit a project outline by 31 January 2019.
-They will then be told whether or not they qualify by early March.
-If they do, they can submit the full application by 31 May 2019.
+In the first phase, applicants submit a project outline.
+They will then be told whether or not they qualify for the second phase.
+If they do, they can submit a full application.